Liu-Chen-CS/ideal-eureka/README.md

-# New Bonus+ Calculation Tool

-A redesign of the current Bonus+ Frontend
+# A Demo Project - unrelated to real work project

 ## Current Stack